Service Battery Warning on Mac – Do You Need to Replace the Battery?

 While very reliable, it can occasionally have issues that require a reset.
 The process is straightforward, but any customizations to your power plans or hardware settings may also be reset.

 - Shut down your MacBook.

-- Press left Shift+Ctrl+Option+the power button at the same time and hold.
+- Press Shift+Ctrl+Option+Power at the same time and hold.

 - Release all keys at the same time.